Leopard grabs and eats toddler alive in Uganda national park

-A two-year old toddler was attacked and killed by a leopard on Friday at the Mweya Safari Lodge in Queen Elizabeth National Park.
+A 2-year-old toddler was attacked and killed by a leopard on Friday at the Mweya Safari Lodge in Uganda's Queen Elizabeth National Park.

 The boy was following his nanny into the kitchen of the park's staff headquarters when he was snatched by the leopard and dragged into bushes.
 The child's mother is a game ranger at the park, and was working when the incident happened.

-The Kampala Post originally reported the story.
-Bashir Hangi, a spokesman for the Uganda Wildlife Authority, told the Post Tuesday that the nanny heard the child scream and then saw the animal dragging the boy to the bush.
+The Kampala Postoriginally reported the story.
+Bashir Hangi, a spokesman for the Uganda Wildlife Authority, told the Post on Tuesday that the nanny heard the child scream and then saw the animal dragging the boy to the bush.

 The nanny chased after the boy and animal, but to no avail.
 The headquarters are reportedly in a protected area popular with tourists.